 Money isn’t everything but is certainly a big deal in life decisions and vacations are no exception.
 You must cut your coat according to your cloth so setting a budget should be the first thing to do.
 No matter how much you long for a Maldives holiday, that cannot happen if your travel wallet doesn’t have the money for it.

 Remember that your budget should cover every aspect of the vacation including transport, accommodation, meals, excursions and souvenirs.
 It’s based on this budget that you should determine what places are a go and which ones are out of the question.
-We recommend you check out these 50 best vacation spots and choose one according to your tastes and finances.

 2. New or Old?